GoogleCloudPlatform/podcast/site/content/post/episode-51-simon-says-with-sandeep-dinesh/index.md

 MARK: Which is me, yes.
 Yeah, let's go talk to myself.

-FRANCESC: I'm very happy to welcome today Sandeep Dinesh, fellow Developer Advocate from the Google Cloud Platform team.
+FRANCESC: I'm very happy to welcome today Sandeep Dinesh, fellow Developer Advocate from the Google Cloud team.
 Hi.
 How are you doing?

 SANDEEP: Awesome.
 Finally happy to be on the podcast.